Expert21/osint-tool/README.md

 This project is currently in an alpha state.
 -->

-# Hermes OSINT 2.0 (Alpha)
+# Hermes OSINT 2.0.1 (Alpha)

-🚧 **STATUS: ALPHA RELEASE — NOT READY FOR CASUAL USE** 🚧
+🚧 **STATUS: ALPHA RELEASE — ACTIVE DEVELOPMENT** 🚧

-Hermes 2.0 is a complete rebuild of the Hermes OSINT framework with a focus on:
+Hermes 2.0.1 is a complete rebuild of the Hermes OSINT framework, shifting focus from native modules to a powerful **Orchestration Engine**.

-* Fully ephemeral execution of OSINT tools
-* Docker‑based isolation and security
-* Strong output handling and extraction
-* A more modular, extensible architecture
+**Key Features:**
+*   **Smart Defaults**: Automatically runs a "Deep Scan" using all available tools for the given target type.
+*   **Orchestration-First**: Manages external tools (Sherlock, TheHarvester, etc.) via Docker or Native execution.
+*   **Pre-flight Checks**: Automatically skips tools that are not installed or configured, ensuring a smooth run.
+*   **Ephemeral Execution**: Tools run in isolated containers (when using Docker mode) for security and cleanliness.

 This is **not** a stable release.
 Many features are implemented, but some tools, modules, and workflows are incomplete or partially broken. **Casual users should *not* rely on Hermes 2.0 Alpha for production investigations.**